tars/tars/docs/en/file-structure.md

     ├── Ready pages and misc-files
 ```

-Build-version of the project does not contain a temp folder, includes minimized css- and js-files.
-It contains optimized pictures and archive with assembled project (optional).
+Build version of the project does not contain a temp folder, includes minified css and js files.
+It contains optimized pictures and an archive with the assembled project (optional).

 If the option useBuildVersioning is enabled, each build will be in a separate folder on the path that is specified in the option [buildPath](options.md#buildpath), called build_ver%build_date%.
 If useBuildVersioning disabled, the finished project will be generated on the path that is specified in the option buildPath, in folder 'build'.

-When you need to include an image you have to use the path in which they are existed in the build.
+When you need to include an image you have to use the path in which they exist in the build.

-Immediately after initialization or reinitialization in the root folder can be appeared .tmpPreproc and .tmpTemplater folders, which contain a downloaded template and css-preprocessor.
-At the first build these folders will be deleted.
-So just do not pay attention to them.
+Immediately after initialization or reinitialization, `.tmpPreproc` and `.tmpTemplater` folders can appear in the root folder, which contain a downloaded template and css-preprocessor.
+After the first build these folders will be deleted.
+So just ignore them.
 These folders are included in .gitignore, so they won't be in your repository.

 This file structure can be changed with the appropriate corrections of tasks and watchers.
-For some folders you do not need to climb in tasks and watchers.
-For example, it is possible to create a folder for storing js, [which must be included before and after the components](options.md#jspathstoconcatbeforemodulesjs-и-jspathstoconcataftermodulesjs).
+For some folders you do not need to dig through tasks and watchers: for example, it is possible to create a folder for storing js, [which must be included before and after the components](options.md#jspathstoconcatbeforemodulesjs-и-jspathstoconcataftermodulesjs).
 This will be useful in case of using different js-frameworks.

-Also, do not necessary to use all the folders for images or JavaScript.
+Also, it is not necessary to use all the folders for images or JavaScript.
 If something is not necessary, it can be removed.